 Still, if you’re in a pinch and need to sell your house fast, or as-is, selling your house for cash can be a good solution.

 Want to sell your house fast and still make top dollar?
 At Orchard, we’ll guarantee your home sale but list your home on market to ensure you get the most value out of your home.
+And for those who really do want to sell fast, we can help you compare companies that buy houses for cash.
 Learn more about how Orchard works.

 Orchard guarantees your home will sell, so you can buy your next one worry-free.